VMFA-312: The Korean War, 1950-1955

 While aboard Bataan, the Checkerboards became the first piston engine squadron to shoot down a jet aircraft, when Captain Jesse Folmar shot down a MiG-15 jet fighter with 20 mm cannon fire.
 On June 8, 1953, the Checkerboards were relieved by VMF-332, and returned to the United States in anticipation of transitioning to F9F Panthers at Marine Corps Air Station Miami, Florida.
+On January 5, 1954 the departed MCAS Miami and joined Marine Aircraft Group 32 (MAG-32) at MCAS Cherry Point.
+In November 1954, the squadron took possession of its new aircraft, the North American FJ-2 Fury.
+Another move came in November 1954 when the squadron arrived at the recently established MCAS Beaufort, SC.
+From October through December 1958, VMF-312 deployed to Guantanamo Bay Naval Base during the height of the Cuban Revolution.
+During this time the squadron flew more than 1300 flight hours and shot more than 110,000 round of ammunition.

 The 1960s through the 1990s

 The Panthers were replaced with FJ-2 Furies and later FJ-3 Furies, while they in their turn were being replaced in mid-1959 by F8U-1 Crusaders.
 Concurrent with the reassignment in February 1966 to MCAS Beaufort was the transition to yet another aircraft, the F-4B Phantom II, and redesignation as Marine Fighter Attack Squadron (VMFA-312).
 Crewed with a pilot and Radar Intercept Officer, and capable of speeds of up to mach 2, the Phantom served with VMFA-312 for over 20 years.

 During the Vietnam War, the "Checkerboards" performed the vital mission of training combat aircrews prior to their deployment to Southeast Asia.
 In 1973, the squadron received the newer F-4J aircraft, with its much improved radar and avionics, as well as improved aerodynamic design.

 In 1979, the Checkerboards became the first 2nd Marine Aircraft Wing fighter squadron to deploy to the Western Pacific under the Unit Deployment Program (UDP).
 Since joining the UDP cycle, VMFA-312 has made five six-month deployments to the Western Pacific as well as participated in numerous training deployments around the United States.
 Upon completion of the first six-month UDP rotation, the Checkerboards became the first squadron to receive the F-4S variant of the Phantom, which incorporated leading edge slats as well as advanced radar.
 In July 1987, VMFA-312 retired its F-4 aircraft and transitioned to the F/A-18A Hornet.

 In 1993, VMFA-312 participated in Operation Provide Promise and Operation Deny Flight over Yugoslavia.
 They also flew missions over Iraq in support of Operation Southern Watch while operating from the Red Sea.